80 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Life Care Specialist (LCS) for upper extremity injury?
+What evidence suggests that the Life Care Specialist is effective for upper extremity injury?

 NZ